 - Money, Dear Boy: In-Universe, Nixon's reason for agreeing to be interviewed in the first place.

 - Never My Fault: Nixon refuses to accept any responsibility for Watergate, which is partly why Frost and Co. want to do the interview: They want him to finally confess and admit his own guilt.

 - Nice to the Waiter: Nixon is portrayed as being quite a pleasant man in this film, his relationship with Jack Brennan being almost fatherly.
 Whether it averts or sticks to the rule of this trope depends on your view.

 - Nice Job Fixing It, Villain: Nixon's late night phone call motivates a demoralised Frost to get off his butt and start prepping for the crucial Watergate interview.

 - Not So Different: The phone call about self-made men struggling against the "snobs".

 "Well, to hell with that!
 We're not going to let that happen, either of us.
 We're going to show those bums, we're going to make 'em choke on our continued success, our continued headlines.
 Our continued awards, and power, and glory!
 We are gonna make those motherfuckers choke!

-Rule of Drama: The two had considerably less riding on the outcome of the interviews then it is implied.
+- Rule of Drama: The two had considerably less riding on the outcome of the interviews than is implied.